filsammy/mobile-movie-app/README.md

 ## <a name="introduction">🤖 Introduction</a>

 Built with Expo, TypeScript, and Tailwind CSS, this app fetches movies and creates a popularity algorithm using Appwrite.
 It provides users with a seamless browsing experience, ranking movies based on various engagement metrics.
-The app leverages modern UI/UX principles for a responsive and visually appealing interface, ensuring real-world scalability and performance.
+The app features personal movie collections, user statistics tracking, and a comprehensive profile system.
+Leveraging modern UI/UX principles for a responsive and visually appealing interface, ensuring real-world scalability and performance.

 ## <a name="tech-stack">⚙️ Tech Stack</a>